Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/online/osc/osc.conf/README.md

 # osc.conf (OSC Configuration)

 This configuration file is used to configure the TSAM and OSC system settings that are common to all OpenFrame OSC regions.
+For setting up system definitions, please refer to the osc_system_definition guide located here: [OSC System Definition Guide](../../../../osc/osc_system_definitions/README.md)

 # Table of Contents